ubc-library-rc/rdm/content/07_data_dictionary.md

 2. Describe the different measures in this study.
 3. How was the data collected?

-Alternatively, here is an example of another dataset with a better data dictionary:
+Alternatively, here is another dataset example with a better data dictionary:
 >Barsky, Eugene; Mitchell, Marjorie; Buhler, Jeremy, 2019, "UBC Research Data Management Survey: Science and Engineering", [https://doi.org/10.5683/SP2/9VEAT9](https://doi.org/10.5683/SP2/9VEAT9), Borealis, V3

-* You can see how a data dictionary allows users to make sense of the data very fast.
+You can see how a data dictionary allows users to make sense of the data very fast.
-* Data dictionary can travel with the dataset or even serve as a stand-alone data item.

 ---